 Facebook (FB) Gains As Market Dips: What You Should Know

-Investors will be hoping for strength from FB as it approaches its next earnings release, which is expected to be April 24, 2019.
-In that report, analysts expect FB to post earnings of $1.65 per share.
-This would mark a year-over-year decline of 2.37%.
-Our most recent consensus estimate is calling for quarterly revenue of $14.96 billion, up 24.98% from the year-ago period.
+Wall Street will be looking for positivity from FB as it approaches its next earnings report date.
+This is expected to be October 29, 2020.
+On that day, FB is projected to report earnings of $1.92 per share, which would represent a year-over-year decline of 9.43%.
+Meanwhile, our latest consensus estimate is calling for revenue of $19.77 billion, up 12.02% from the prior-year quarter.

 Any recent changes to analyst estimates for FB should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.04% lower within the past month.
-FB is currently a Zacks Rank #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 0.45% higher.
+FB is currently sporting a Zacks Rank of #3 (Hold).

-Digging into valuation, FB currently has a Forward P/E ratio of 23.74.
-For comparison, its industry has an average Forward P/E of 25.81, which means FB is trading at a discount to the group.
+In terms of valuation, FB is currently trading at a Forward P/E ratio of 33.97.
+For comparison, its industry has an average Forward P/E of 38.64, which means FB is trading at a discount to the group.

-It is also worth noting that FB currently has a PEG ratio of 1.31.
+Meanwhile, FB's PEG ratio is currently 1.8.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Internet - Services was holding an average PEG ratio of 3.34 at yesterday's closing price.
+Internet - Services stocks are, on average, holding a PEG ratio of 2.15 based on yesterday's closing prices.